Business Man Looking at Chart

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

-Private credit is a $1.9 trillion market that is best known for its rare combination of high yields, short-term durations, and low default rates.
-These three characteristics make it a favorite investment for many institutional investors.
+Private credit is a $3.14 trillion market best known for its rare combination of high yields, short-term durations, and low default rates.

-And now, thanks to the SEC changing some of its regulations, Percent has made it possible for individual investors to invest in private credit.
+And now, thanks to the SEC changing some of its regulations, individual investors can also invest in private credit on platforms like Percent.

 Percent Review Summary